lucadevv/weatherforemost/README.md

 #Project structure
  Logging Page: You can add a city in the search engine in real time and select to add.

+#SECUTIRY

     SECURITY API-KEYS: flutter-dart-define

     To configure the api, you must have or create a caperta in the main root, .vscode/luaunch.json

     Then create an api-keys.json file in the root path:
     {
        "api-key": "",
        "base-url": ""
     }

     Have the .vscode folder in the main root, then create a launch.json file and have this configuration (this configuration is to safely handle apikys):
     {
         "version": "0.2.0",
         "settings": [
          {
           "name": "Start",
           "request": "release",
           "type": "dart",
           "program": "lib/main.dart",
           "arguments": [
               "--dart-define-from-file=api-keys.json"
                    ]
          }
         ]
      }

 #Architecture